dgaitan/OmniPress/README.md

 ### Running database migrations:

+Open a new terminal tab.
 Every time you need to run new migrations on our database you'll need to run the next command:

 ``` bash
 $ sail artisan migrate